 The Group's technology is based on deep competencies in THz waveband and satellite-grade manufacturing.
 Significant investment is required to build a scalable manufacturing capability in this field and this acts as a barrier to entry.
-The Group's strategy is to ensure its manufacturing capacity is always ahead of forecast demand levels and, for geopolitical reasons, to ensure it has manufacturing capability in the US.
+The Group's strategy is to ensure its manufacturing capacity is always ahead of forecast demand levels and, for geopolitical reasons, to ensure it has manufacturing capability in the US as well as the UK.